 Drawing, Parthenon at Night, Athens

 This is a Drawing.
+It was created by Frederic Edwin Church.
 We acquired it in 1917.
 Its medium is brush and oil, black chalk on thin cream paperboard.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Church was on the Acropolis when a pyrotechnical display was staged for the king and queen of Greece.
 In this oil sketch, Church captures a dramatic moment when the fireworks reflect on the Parthenon.